jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/jazz_scm_client/index.md

 5. Paste the invitation text, click **Next**, and then click **Finish**.

-6. Enter your Jazz ID and IBM id password to sign in  to DevOps Services.
+6. Enter your alias and IBM id password to sign in  to DevOps Services.

 You connected to your DevOps Services project in Eclipse.
 To see the new repository connection and project area, click the **Team Artifacts** tab.